matevzv/videk-client/README.md

     $ sudo dpkg -i videk-client_1.1.0-1_all.deb

-After installation, the Videk API key must be written to the `/etc/videk/api.key` file.
-This key can be found at videk.ijs.si by selecting *Users*, *admin*.
+After installation, the configuration is in `/etc/videk/conf` file Videk API key must be written under key section.
+This key can be found at videk.ijs.si by selecting
+*Users*, *admin*.
 The API key is displayed under *API Token* header under *User info*.